duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/12-electronics/10-circuitry/10-circuitry-simple.md

 **Materials needed**

-For Students: (Set for one pair) - 9V Battery, 9V Battery clip, 4 Alligator clip leads, LED, Various (Need to specify ohm values later) Resistors
+For Students: (Set for one pair) - 9V Battery, 9V Battery clip, 4 Alligator clip leads, LED, Various Ohm Resistors

 For Teachers: Balloons, teaching method for static and current electricity